querkmachine/FSFrontEndDocs/concepts/accessibility.md

 Screen reader users typically navigate using only the keyboard and with specialised software.
 Screen readers tend to summarise the contents of a page into a list of headers, so users may never 'see' or interact with the majority of the page contents.

 * Provide text alternatives to images, video, audio and other media
-* Output code in a linear, logical manner
+* Write code in a linear, logical manner that makes sense when read aloud
 * Build and test for keyboard-only usage
 * Use descriptive UI labelling and headers
 * Don't rely solely on appearance to determine content hierarchy
-* Don't rely on other document text formats to convey information (PDFs, Word documents)
+* Don't rely on other text document formats to convey information (PDFs, Word documents, etc.)

 ### For users with low vision

 Not all users of screen readers are blind, not all who don't use screen readers aren't.
 The focus here is in contrast, visibility and making sure things can get big.

-* Use strongly contrasting colours and a reasonable default font size (minimum of 16px on all screen sizes)
+* Use strongly contrasting colours and a reasonable default font size (recommend a minimum of 16px for body copy on all screen sizes)
-* Ensure all copy is visible without scrolling horizontally, when the page is zoomed in 200%
+* Ensure all copy is visible without scrolling horizontally when the page is zoomed in 200%

 ### For users with physical or motor disabilities

 Make common actions simple to perform and easy to find.

-* Make actionable elements large, and put sufficient space between them
 * Design with touch screens and speech navigation in mind
+* Make actionable elements large and put sufficient space between them
 * Don't require significant amounts of typing or scrolling to achieve common actions

 ### For users who are deaf or hard of hearing